Email

 Why Fertilizer is Important to Herb Gardening

 Fertilizer is what helps to ensure that your soil is providing the nutrients that your plants will need in order to grow which is why it is important to apply the appropriate type of fertilizer to ensure that a plant does not receive too much of a certain nutrient.
-After applying the necessary fertilizer to your soil before planting your herbs you are creating a well balanced environment for your plants to grow; however, after your plants initial burst of growth tests may indicate that they have depleted certain nutrient levels in the soil and that another round of fertilization is needed.
+After applying the necessary fertilizer to your soil before planting your herbs you are creating a well-balanced environment for your plants to grow.
+But after your plant’s initial burst of growth tests may indicate that they have depleted certain nutrient levels in the soil and that another round of fertilization is needed.

 Choosing Herbs to Grow